C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Conclusions

-\begin{itemize} \item We consider two different classification schemes: hard classification where galaxies are predicted as a single class, and probabilistic classification scheme, where the galaxies are given a probability of being each class.
-We found that the probabilistic classification provides better match ($<1\%$) to the actual classification than the hard-classification method ($>5\%$) when comparing the probability distribution function of the radial position $r/r_{200m}$ (see \Cref{fig:r_0_dists}). \item The accuracy of hard classifying orbiting, infalling and background galaxies from the projected phase space data using the same algorithm reduces the accuracy to 77\% (see the bottom panel of \Cref{fig:vr_r_pred_vs_wrong}), as the galaxies are mixed due to the loss of 1D positional and 2D velocity information.
-However, if we add other observables such as sSFR as an additional input variable, the accuracy increases to $83\%$, because the galaxies orbiting the clusters have overall smaller star formation rate (see \Cref{fig:bimodal_sfr}), and this feature better separates the populations. \item Probabilistic scheme provides better match to the actual distribution of the projected radius and line-of-sight velocity than the hard-classification scheme.
-This holds for both the 2D radial position and line-of-sight velocity distributions (see \Cref{fig:r0_dists_2d,fig:v_dist_match_infall}). \item We show that our ML-based galaxy classification reproduces the velocity dispersion squared of cluster galaxies with $\lesssim1\%$ accuracy, out-performing the physical model presented in \citet{Aung22} with $\lesssim4\%$ accuracy (see \Cref{fig:vd_ratio_mass_dependence}). \item We test the algorithm trained on MDPL2+UM galaxy catalogs to the simulated galaxies extracted from Illustris-TNG hydrodynamical simulations and found that the probabilistic classification reproduces the probability distribution function with $<5\%$ difference outside $0.5\r200m$ and $<10\%$ inside when using position and velocity information only.
-However, addition of sSFR as additional feature degrades the performance as the different simulations do not converge on the same distribution. \end{itemize}
+\item We showed that the probabilistic output of \textsc{C$^2$-GaMe} gives us an unbiased estimation of dispersion attainable from projected space information of orbiting and infalling galaxies in the presence of interlopers. \textsc{C$^2$-GaMe} predicts the velocity dispersion squared of cluster galaxies with $\lesssim1\%$ accuracy, out-performing the physical model presented in \citet{Aung22} with $\lesssim4\%$ accuracy (see \Cref{fig:vd_ratio_mass_dependence}). \item We showed that adding other observables, such as the mass ratio of the galaxy stellar mass to the halo of the cluster and specific star formation rate (sSFR) as an additional input feature, increases the accuracy to $80\%$ from $77\%$ with just projected radius and line-of-sight velocity. \item We finally tested the robustness of \textsc{C$^2$-GaMe} trained on MDPL2+UM galaxy catalogs to the simulated galaxies extracted from Illustris-TNG hydrodynamical simulations.
+We found that the probabilistic classification reproduces the probability distribution function with $<5\%$ difference outside $0.5\r200m$ and $<10\%$ inside when using position and velocity information only (see \Cref{fig:validation}).
+However, adding sSFR as an additional feature degrades the performance as the different simulations do not converge on the same distribution. \end{itemize}

-We show that the algorithm can recover the true dispersion obtainable from 3D phase space information of orbiting and infalling galaxies, from projected phase space data in presence of interlopers.
-We note that $\r200m, v_c$ are a perfectly known priori in our mock catalog.
-In practice, these can be estimated from any observable of mass such as X-ray luminosity or integrated Compton parameter, and use our algorithm to further refine the mass estimation.
-The recovery of 3D dispersion is essential for improving the dynamical mass measurements and cosmological constraints derived using galaxy clusters with the upcoming spectroscopic surveys such as DESI \citep{Desi} in order to constrain cosmology, as well as studying the galaxy evolution in the cluster environments.